Skip to main content

 Our approach

 Transport planning practice is no longer focused on attempting to predict the future in terms of movement demands and providing the required new roads and public transport services.
-We are facing a very uncertain future where we need to make radical changes that address issues arising from the environmental emergency and other societal problems related to our historical over reliance on cars.
-We are therefore taking a ‘vision and validate’ approach to the development of ETP 2035.
+We are facing a very uncertain future where we need to make radical changes that address societal, economic and environmental problems related to our historical over reliance on cars.
+We are therefore taking a ‘vision and validate’ approach to the development of ETP 2035 to start re-balancing the transport network in favour of sustainable modes.

 This proactive approach starts with an agreed vision of what we are trying to achieve and then checks if the future transport networks will assist in its delivery.
 The approach shifts the focus to creating places for people, built around a healthy, safe and carbon neutral vision for the future, through consideration of the following:

-• The problems we need to solve based on the existing context, both in terms of wider challenges faced by society and also the specific transport challenges you face every day.
+• The problems we need to solve based on the existing context, both in terms of wider challenges faced by society and also the specific transport challenges we face every day.

 • The end goal we want to achieve, the Vision, which will be informed by the existing challenges and the way in which we aim to address them.